MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ## When to use touch vs. gaze in Dynamics 365 Guides version 7.0

-The following table summarizes when to use touch vs. gaze in Dynamics 365 Guides version 7.0.
+The following table summarizes when to use touch vs. gaze in the Dynamics 365 Guides version 7.0 HoloLens app.

 |Area|Touch or gaze?|
 |------------------|----------------------------------------------------------|